asyncapi/training/VIDEO_4_SCRIPT.md

 ## Similarities between AsyncAPI and OpenAPI

-Its ultimate goal is to work with EDA architectures as simply as with Rest APIs.
-This specification for the asynchronous world is analogous to OpenAPI in the synchronous world.
-Both initiatives are based on the same principles:
+AsyncAPI's ultimate goal is to work with EDA architectures as simply as with Rest APIs.
+The AsyncAPI specification in the asynchronous world is analogous to OpenAPI in the synchronous world.

-- Their use is intended for a contract-first philosophy.
+Both initiatives share numerous similarities:

+- Contract-first philosophy
-- They are implementation agnostic.
+- Agnostic implementation

-- Both use the same syntax.

-- Like AsyncAPI, OpenAPI also offers a set of tools around it.
+- Similar syntax
+- A tooling ecosystem
+- Extensible by including new properties with the prefix x-

-- They protect information consumption using different security schemes such as user and password, API keys, certificates, and of course, the most recommended ones such as OAuth or OIDC flows.
+- They protect information consumption using different security schemes.
+(Example: user and password, API keys, certificates, OAuth, OIDC, etc.)

-- Both specifications are extensible by including new properties with the prefix x-.

 ## Differences between them